ELthomasoPostfix/HOAx/README.md

 The goal is preparing a (HOA) parity game solver for the [SYNTCOMP](https://www.syntcomp.org/) 2025 competition.

+This project is a **HOAx**, since despite claiming to implement a parity game solver, it heavily relies on external libraries (Spot) to achieve this.
+A true computer scientist would reinvent the wheel.

 # Dependencies

 This sections describes the project's dependencies.